shunjuu/Izumi/core/acquisition/README.md

   - `verbose`: Whether or not to print more verbose logging output.
   - `logging/logfmt`: Logging message format to output.
 See Python's logging documentation for more info.
   - `logging/datefmt`: Date output format for logging messages.
 See Python's logging documentation for more info.

+### Starting Acquisition

+Make sure all other configurations in this README have been followed, or else Acquisition won't work right.

+#### Interactive/Tmux/Screen

+To start Acquisition, run the `watch.sh` script inside the app/ folder.
+This will initialize inotify-tools to watch your configured folder for new downloads.
+Any new files moved into the watched folder will be processed.

+#### Docker

+Run `build.sh` to create a Docker image that has your current config baked in.
+(Changes to config.yml will need new builds).
+Then, run `start.sh` to start the Docker container.
+By default, the container will be called `izumi-acquisition`.